ZiadHatab/srm-calibration/README.md

 The simulation outcome is not surprising: it yields exact results, as indicated by the error vector graph of the calibrated DUT (step-impedance), which approaches zero and is limited only by numerical precision of the software.

 ![](./Images/cpw_error.png)
-_Error vector comparing full- an half-network approaches of SRM calibration_
+_Error vector comparing full- and half-network approaches of SRM calibration_

 ## Crediting